-- Aboriginal Cultural Competency: Knowledgeable of Aboriginal history, cultural practices, and view; acknowledges the diversity of Aboriginal cultures, languages, and traditions in Saskatchewan; knowledgeable and supportive of traditional First Nations’ ceremonies and protocols; comfortable with supporting others in learning more about their own cultural practices and views
+- Indigenous Cultural Competency: Knowledgeable of Indigenous history, cultural practices, and view; acknowledges the diversity of Indigenous cultures, languages, and traditions in Saskatchewan; knowledgeable and supportive of traditional Indigenous ceremonies and protocols; comfortable with supporting others in learning more about their own cultural practices and views

-- Fluency and competency in a First Nations’ or Metis language would be an asset but not a requirements
+- Fluency and competency in a First Nations’ or Metis language would be an asset but not a requirement

-- Demonstrated compassion and empathy towards clients with addictions, mental illness, physical disabilities, behavioural issues, and/or medical issues including possible infectious diseases
+- Demonstrated compassion and empathy towards clients with addictions, mental health disability, physical disabilities, behavioural issues, and/or medical issues including possible infectious diseases

 - Ability to work with a diverse and often highly stigmatized clientele